 My work for Lake Tahoe Wildlife Care was my inspiration for becoming a veterinarian.
 I went back to school at the age of 34 to reinvent myself and start a new career as a veterinarian.
 I got my B.S. in Wildlife, Fish, and Conservation Biology from the University of California Davis in 1997 and my Doctor of Veterinary Medicine (DVM) degree from Michigan State University College of Veterinary Medicine in 2001.

-I have been fortunate to share my life with three wonderful dogs beginning when I lived in Lake Tahoe.
-The first was a big black Labrador retriever named Magic.
-Magic died in 1991.
-The following year, I got a rambunctious yellow Labrador retriever puppy that we named Chelsea.
+I have been fortunate to share my life with some wonderful dogs.
+In 1992, I got a rambunctious yellow Labrador retriever puppy that we named Chelsea.
 She was my best buddy for fifteen years before she passed.
-Now I share my life with my Golden retriever Savanna who is the love of my life until she passed away quite suddenly and unexpectedly in May of 2018.
+In 2008, I adopted a beautiful golden retriever puppy named Savanna.
+She was the love of my life until she passed away quite suddenly and unexpectedly in May of 2018.
 I still have a sassy Maine coon cat named Chessie that I adopted after finding her abandoned on my front doorstep when I arrived at work one morning.
 Here is a photo of me with Savanna.